-Students in grades 5th & 6th have the opportunity to participate in various sport activities.
+This year students in grade 5 may have the opportunity to participate in various sport activities.
 We have teams for Flag Football, Soccer, Volleyball and Basketball.
 Teams play both HOME and AWAY games with parent permission.
 Siblings cannot ride the bus to away games, and cannot attend HOME games without parent's written permission prior to the event.
 Inappropriate behavior by siblings will not allow students to attend future games as determined by Administration or Coaching Staff.

-All students who participate in any intramural games must be picked up @ APR or the Away Game location, NO LATER than 5:45 PM.
+All students who participate in any intramural games must be picked up @ APR or the Away Game location, NO LATER than 5:45 p.m.
 If not picked up by that time, he/she will forfeit the privilege of participating in future practices and/or games.